Douglas Haig, 1st Earl Haig: In popular culture

-Drama and literature

-Haig was played by Sir John Mills in the 1969 film, Oh!
-What a Lovely War, in which much of the dialogue is taken from Clark's The Donkeys.
-He is portrayed as being indifferent to the fate of the troops under his command, his goal being to wear the Germans down even at the cost of enormous losses and to prevail, since the Allies will have the last 10,000 men left.
-Gary Sheffield notes that although the film said more about 1960s attitudes than it did about the war, it helped to shape popular memory of the war, being "much quoted, alluded to and parodied".
+Haig was played by John Mills in the 1969 film Oh!
+What a Lovely War, in which much of the dialogue is taken from The Donkeys.
+He is portrayed as being indifferent to the fate of the troops under his command.

 In the 1989 BBC comedy series Blackadder Goes Forth, Haig, played by Geoffrey Palmer, makes an appearance in the final episode.
 Referring to the limited gains made during the 1915–1917 offensives, Blackadder says: "Haig is about to make yet another gargantuan effort to move his drinks cabinet six inches closer to Berlin".
-Haig is also portrayed sweeping up model soldiers from a large map with a dustpan and brush, and tossing them casually over his shoulder.

-In the 1985 Australian television mini-series Anzacs, Haig was played by actor Noel Trevarthen and the series included scenes featuring meetings between Haig and prominent Australian journalist Keith Murdoch, the father of News Corp.
-CEO and Chairman Rupert Murdoch.
-Haig was portrayed as a cold and aloof man whose scepticism about the fighting abilities of the Australian and New Zealand troops arriving on the Western Front in 1916 was aggravated by the conduct of the Australians behind the lines.
-The series also portrayed British Prime Minister Lloyd George having a strong dislike of Haig and wishing to see him removed from command in 1917.
+In the 1985 Australian television mini-series Anzacs, Haig was played by Noel Trevarthen as a cold and aloof man whose scepticism about the fighting abilities of the Australian and New Zealand troops arriving on the Western Front in 1916 was aggravated by the conduct of the Australians behind the lines.
+The series also portrayed British prime minister Lloyd George having a strong dislike of Haig and wishing to see him removed from command in 1917.